 The call of the church at Llanafan Fawr and its nearby cemetery suggest the early mediaeval roots of the temple, but the date of construction is unknown.
+It probably took place around the 13th century.
 In the sixteenth century, Thomas Huet was buried at the church.
 He was the first to translate the book of Revelation into Welsh.
 In 1765 the tower was rebuilt using the base of the older structure.
 In 1887, the church was in ruin, and therefore it was decided to drastic reconstruction and rebuilding.
 The chancel was demolished, which was replaced with a new one, the southern wall was repaired, and a porch has been demolished and new one erected.

 Website britishlistedbuildings.co.uk, Church of St Afan.
 A Grade II Listed Building in Llanafanfawr (Llanafan Fawr), Powys.